Preparing to Counsel

 We recommend an approach to firearm counseling that:

-- Relates clearly to the patient’s health and wellbeing
+- Relates explicitly to the patient’s health and wellbeing

 - Acknowledges local firearm customs and and reasons for firearm ownership

-- Is unique to the patient and context-specific
+- Is tailored to the patient's risk and situation

 - Happens within an established patient-physician relationship, when possible